-MFG 200 Manufacturing 2 hrs. internship (1-15)
+MFG 200 Manufacturing Internship (1-15)

 Applies appropriate skills to the manufacturing technology field.
 (NOTE: Summer semester only.)
 Prerequisite: Successful completion of at least 80 percent of courses in first and second semesters of the manufacturing program and consent of coordinator.